kinghenry0126/WHSTechNotes/journal.md

 you did good i need spell the thing crroletley  that is it
 # september 17, 2024
 This week is a free week
+ # september 23, 2024
+ The imports to learn code can teach you how computers and phones works and how to fix them.
+ If you miss a code detail or put one little wrong you will have a new code or not working code.
+ A good habit to develop is a the teacher for help if you have a qustion
+ # September 30, 2024
+ some way that computer science plays a role in are lifes are paying bills, managing home budgets, watching movies and listening to songs.
+They can also use free online applications for communication and information exchange purposes, such as: social media, Skype, and moreover. this are the ways i can think of.